kangli-bionic/prep-step-2/part2-hashes/counter_hashes.md

 dog_breeds #=> {}
 ```

-Setting a default value of `0` is helpful for creating a counter hash, one where
+Setting a default value of `0` is helpful for creating a counter hash, one that
+counts the number of occurrences of particular elements or types of elements
-each key is an element in the collection and each value is the number of
+within a collection.
+Typically each key is an element in the collection and each
-occurrences of that key.
-Counter hashes allow one to elegantly solve many
+value is the number of occurrences of that key.
+Counter hashes allow one to
-complex problems.
+elegantly solve many complex problems.
 Here's a counter hash in action:

 ```ruby
 word_counts = Hash.new(0)